teamniteo/handbook/5_People/career-operations.md

 ## Operations Manager

-* Basically a Chief Operations Office.
+* Basically a Chief Operations Officer.
 * Handles PeopleOps, accounting, salaries, taxes, and everything else that needs to be done.
 * Leads organization of events, like IRL.
 * Usually at least 5-8 years of being in Niteo.